Suing DirecTV in Small Claims Court

 - Canceling any service or subscription

-- Contacting customer service on your behalf and pinging you when they reach a real human
+- Contacting customer service on your behalf and notifying you when it reaches a real human

 - Getting you an appointment with the DMV much faster

-- Setting you up with a virtual credit card so you can cancel your free trials easily
+- Setting you up with a virtual credit card so you can get out of free trials with no charges

-As you may have noticed, bringing your issue with DirecTV before a small claims court can be complicated.
-But the entire process is smooth and straightforward with the automatization brought by DoNotPay.
-No plaintiff needs to deal with bothersome paperwork and tons of online research on the court rules any longer.
-A short interaction with the DoNotPay iPhone app or web browser app will give you everything you need to bring your case against DirecTV to a successful conclusion.
+Bringing your issue with DirecTV before a small claims court can be complicated.
+But the entire process will be smooth and straightforward with DoNotPay.
+No plaintiff needs to deal with bothersome paperwork or tons of online research about court rules any longer.
+A short interaction with the DoNotPay in your web browser app or on your iPhone will give you everything you need to bring your case against DirecTV to a successful conclusion.